 COVID-19 tests and doctor’s visits associated with testing are provided at no cost under Medicare.
 Depending on what type of test you get and where you get it, your out-of-pocket cost could range from $36 to $180 per test, and possibly more if you have not met your deductible.
 If your plan includes a copay or a deductible for lab tests and doctor’s visits, you could save the cost of the test and the copay for seeing your doctor.
 You may need multiple tests throughout the pandemic, so as long as COVID-19 testing is provided at no cost, your savings will multiply as well.

 Vaccine costs plus administration costs are waived.
 Depending on the type of vaccine you get, costs for a single injection range from $10 to $26.
 Some providers charge a fee to administer the vaccine, so you would save on those costs as well.

 You may save $203 on your Part B deductible if you are receiving benefits related to COVID-19.
-With Medicare Advantage Plans, you typically have a higher copay for specialists versus a lower copay for a primary care physician, and higher copay if your provider is out of network.
-Some Medicare Advantage Plans are waiving these higher copays, so your savings could be up to $40 per specialist visit, and more if your provider is out of network.
+With Medicare Advantage Plans, you typically have a higher copay for specialists versus a lower copay for a primary care physician and a higher copay if your provider is out of network.
+Some Medicare Advantage Plans are waiving these higher copays, so your savings could be up to $40 per specialist visit and more if your provider is out of network.
 These visits could be in person or via telehealth.

-If you need medications related to treating a COVID-19 infection, and you can only get them from an out of network pharmacy, you only pay the in-network cost.
+If you need medications related to treating a COVID-19 infection, and you can only get them from an out-of-network pharmacy, you only pay the in-network cost.
 You also save on home delivery of prescriptions with some plans.